processity/dreamhouse-audicity/TUTORIAL.md

 -   Visual Studio Code
 -   The Salesforce Extension pack for VS Code
 -   A non-production org to work with, typically a scratch org or a Developer edition org
--   The Audicity fork of the Dreamhouse sample application
+-   The Processity Data History fork of the Dreamhouse sample application

 Read on for a short description of each of these followed by guidance on where to find installation instructions for each.
 But if you are already familiar with developing on the Salesforce platform then feel free to [jump ahead](#installation-and-setup) into getting your org and the Dreamhouse sample application setup.